keithfancher/tvmv/README.md

 ### Is there a GUI?

 Nope, it's a command-line tool.
-It probably wouldn't be hard to build a GUI on top of it, but that's not a priority for me at the moment.
+It probably wouldn't be hard to build a GUI on top of it, but that's not a priority for me.
 (Calling `tvmv mv -n buffy -a` is quick and easy!
 That's really all there is to it.)

 ### How is this different from \[bulk-rename tool X\]?